7ank0v1c/Obtainium-Emulator-Pack/README.md

 An [Obtainium](https://github.com/ImranR98/Obtainium) import file that adds popular Android emulation applications to Obtainium.

-To get started, navigate to releases and download the latest obtainium-emulator-pack.json.
-Finally; import file with Obtainium.
+To begin, head over to the releases section and download the latest obtainium-emulator-pack.json file.
+Then, import the file using Obtainium.

 **Included Applications:**